 Digital Photography Tips, Tutorials and Resources

 Do you want to add texture to your photos?
 Sometimes adding textural patterns to your images can make them stand out.
-In this article, we will show you how to apply texture to your images in Photoshop.
+In this article, we’ll show you how to apply texture to your images in Photoshop.

 Apply Texture to Images in Photoshop

-Next, go ahead and select the Texture Image layer by clicking on it in the Layers panel.
-In the dropdown that shows ‘Normal’, you should select ‘Screen’.
-(This will change the blending mode for this layer.)
+Next, select the Texture Image layer by clicking on it in the Layers panel.
+In the drop-down Blending Modes menu that shows “Normal”, select the blending mode that most suits your edit.

-You’ll need to go to Layer » Layer Mask » Reveal All, and it will add a white mask to your Texture Image layer.
+Simply choose Layer » Layer Mask » Reveal All.
+This adds a white mask to your texture layer.

-Now set your foreground color to black (from the lefthand toolbar) and select the Brush Tool.
-Paint over the skin and body areas to remove the texture.
+Now, set your foreground color to black (from the lefthand toolbar) and select the Brush Tool.
+Paint over areas of the image where you don’t want the texture to appear, and notice that the black paint erases the texture.

 Tip: Choose the texture image that is bigger in size than your original image, so you can adjust the size of texture as needed.
 For best results, we recommend trying out various different textures and selecting the one that looks best with your photo.

 We hope this article has helped you to learn how to apply texture to your images in Photoshop.
-You may also want to check out our guide on how to create your own photography studio.
+You may also want to check out these other guides: